-Duplicate content is where two or more pages host the same content, whether it be the text on a page, or an entire page being available through multiple URLs.
+Duplicate content on a site is where two or more pages host the same content, whether it be the text on a page, or an entire page being available through multiple URLs.

 When this happens, it poses a problem for search engines, seeing as it’s their job to provide the most relevant page for the user.
 If the same page is available through multiple URLs, they may well end up competing with each other, eventually resulting in problems for how this content ranks.

-Though it won’t lead to a Google penalty (unless done in an obviously spammy manner) it’s still a pain that should be dealt with and avoided for any website.
-So, in this article, we’ll go over 5 ways which will help you deal with any duplicate content issues on your site.
+Though it won’t lead to a Google duplicate content penalty (unless done in an obviously spammy manner) it’s still a pain that should be dealt with and avoided for any website.

 How is Duplicate Content Created?